MicrosoftDocs/bot-docs/articles/azure-bot-template-basic.md

 [!code-csharp[Show Dialog](~/includes/code/azure-basic-bot.cs#showDialog)]

 The `MessageReceivedAsync` method echoes the user’s input and counts the number of interactions with the user.
-If the user’s input is the word "reset", the method uses <a href="https://docs.botframework.com/en-us/csharp/builder/sdkreference/d9/d03/class_microsoft_1_1_bot_1_1_builder_1_1_dialogs_1_1_prompt_dialog.html" target="_blank">PromptDialog</a> to confirm that the user wants to reset the counter.
+If the user’s input is the word "reset", the method uses [PromptDialog][promptDialog] to confirm that the user wants to reset the counter.
 The method calls the `IDialogContext.Wait` method which suspends the bot until it receives the next message.

 [!code-csharp[Set counter](~/includes/code/azure-basic-bot.cs#setCounter)]